 The wheat berries most be soaked in water for a time to bring about the necessary sprouting.
 To do this, use the plastic food containers sold by Gordon Food Service (GFS) that can nest inside of each other.
 There are multiple sizes.
 The larger one is perfect for six loaves of bread.
 Drill several holes in the bottom of one of them with 11/64 drill bit.
 Make them no bigger, otherwise you will lose your wheat berries out the bottom.

 The sprouts must also be processed.
 The processing can be done with a food processor or meat grinder.
 If you are using a food processor, it has to be heavier duty than a cheap one.
+You can see what it looks like when the berries are being ground, and when they have been sufficiently processed in the following video: Wheat Berries Being Processed For Sprouting.

 They can be kneaded by hand or using a mixer.
 We have made them using a Kenwood Mixer and a Bosch Mixer.
 The Kenwood barely makes two loaves and sometimes overheats.
 The Bosch can make as many as six loaves if you have the special pan for making bread.
 With the Bosch we sometimes make as many as 18 loaves in a day.